GetStream/stream-chat-unity/README.md

 3. Resolve [dependencies](https://github.com/GetStream/stream-chat-unity#dependencies)
 4. Start integrating Chat into your project!
 Check out the [Tutorial](https://getstream.io/chat/unity/tutorial/) to get yourself going.

+## Tutorial
+Check out our [tutorial](https://getstream.io/chat/unity/tutorial/) on how to setup your project and perform basic operations.

 ## Sample Project

 In the `StreamChat/SampleProject` folder you'll find a fully working chat example featuring: